 In June 1997, with the announcement that Sierra On-Line was developing a sequel to the original Red Baron simulation, JG I pilots started reconvening on The Rook’s Unofficial Red Baron Page.
 Because of the incredible interest in seeing JG I take to the air once again, it was decided to officially re-organize the squadron, once again under the leadership of Baron von Helton.

 At first, JG I flew missions offline.
 Using the original Red Baron Mission Builder, missions were exchanged between members via email.
 Then, JG I had the opportunity to get involved with the open beta for Simguild’s Flying Circus.

-On 24 January 1998, Baron von Helton officially retired from JG I. JG I was now comprised of over 50 pilots, many of whom had very different ideas as to how JG I should adapted and evolve.
-The main conflict during this period was over whether JG I should be a “muli-sim” squadron, flying both Flying Circus and Red Baron II, or whether it should instead dedicated itself solely to one game or the other.
+On 24 January 1998, Baron von Helton officially retired from JG I. JG I was now comprised of over 50 pilots, many of whom had very different ideas as to how JG I should adapt and evolve.
+The main conflict during this period was over whether JG I should be a “multi-sim” squadron, flying both Flying Circus and Red Baron II, or whether it should instead dedicate itself solely to one game or the other.

 JG I also had the honor of being involved in the beta testing of Red Baron 3D, which was eventually released on 27 October 1998.
 Red Baron 3D, a heavily patched version of Red Baron II, fixed the majority of problems found within the original game, and as a result, JG I’s numbers swelled.

 In March 1999, JG I participated in its first “war tournament”.
 JG I flew alongside the KA7 squadron, and against the Wing Walkers, the Lafayette Escadrille (LE), and the RAF 209.
 In April of that same year, JG I became involved in the “Great War” tournaments, hosted by the RAF and JG2.